nuxeo/osqa-nuxeo-skin/README.md

 About osqa-nuxeo-skin
 ======================

-This is a custom theme used by http://answers.nuxeo.com for the famous Q&A system http://www.osqa.net/ .
+This is a custom theme used by http://answers.nuxeo.com for the famous Open Source Q&A system: [OSQA](http://www.osqa.net/).

 License
 --------